-- For all forms of arthritis – there are non-pharmacological treatment options (exercise programs, education and self-management programs) as well as specific treatment for different types of arthritis.
-For osteoarthritis, the most common type of arthritis, simple pain-killing medication is often effective.
-Joint replacement surgery (hip or knee) may be the best option for people with severe osteoarthritis.
+- for all forms of arthritis there are non-pharmacological treatment options – treatments that do not involve medications – such as exercise programs, education and self-management programs.
+Specific treatments are available for different types of arthritis.
+For osteoarthritis, the most common type of arthritis, simple pain-relieving medication is often effective.
+Joint replacement surgery (hip or knee) may be the best option for people with severe osteoarthritis

-- Rheumatoid arthritis and ankylosing spondylitis – will usually require more complex medical treatment, such as anti-inflammatory medications and disease-modifying medicines.
-Some people may also require surgical procedures.
+- rheumatoid arthritis and ankylosing spondylitis usually require more complex medical treatment, such as anti-inflammatory medications and disease-modifying medicines.
+Some people may also require surgical procedures

-- Developmental dysplasia of the hip – a special harness is worn for between six and 12 weeks to hold the joint in place while the baby’s skeleton grows and matures.
+- for babies with developmental dysplasia of the hip a special harness is worn for between six and 12 weeks to hold the joint in place while the baby’s skeleton grows and matures

-- Perthes’ disease – options include bed rest, pain-killing medication, a brace or splint (worn for between one and two years to encourage the regrowing femoral head to sit inside the socket) and surgery to treat deformities.
+- Perthes’ disease – options include bed rest, pain-relieving medication, a brace or splint (worn for between one and two years to encourage the regrowing femoral head to sit inside the socket) and surgery to treat deformities

-- Irritable hip syndrome – options include bed rest, pain-killing medications and non-steroidal anti-inflammatory drugs (NSAIDs).
+- irritable hip syndrome – options include bed rest, pain-relieving medications and non-steroidal anti-inflammatory medications (NSAIDs)